Frontiers to the learning of nonparametric hidden Markov models: Upper bounds

-\end{theorem} The proof of Theorem \ref{thm:rough} is detailed in Section \ref{sec:proof:thm:rough}.
 As with Theorem~\ref{thm:1} and its Corollary~\ref{cor:smooth-ub}, of particular interest is the boundary regime, where $\sg$, $R$, $L$, $\check{T}$ and $\tau$ are of constant order while $\delta$, $\gamma$ and $\zeta$ are small, but not too small.
 The following corollary is intended to illustrate how the bound simplifies in such setting.
 The proof of Corollary~\ref{cor:rough-ub} is given in Section~\ref{sec:proof-cor:rough-ub}.